QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 * `/etc/shadow` <small>(root)</small>: users and their hashed password
 * `/etc/group`: list of groups and their GID
 * `/etc/hosts` <small>(root)</small>: map a domain to an IP, can be edited manually
+* `/etc/resolv.conf`: automatically filled when selecting a network card.
+It contains DNS settings and other related settings.
 </div><div>

 #### /etc/sudoers